StevenLOL/ubuntu_commands/ElasticIP/readme.md

 In case your have some json-rpc service which blind to some public IP, in this case just change that IP to the one you have.

-You should be able to acess it through public with on problem as well as that port is not been blocked by firewall.
+You should be able to acess it through public IP with no problem as well as that port is not been blocked by firewall.